Home Compare FIS vs UDR

 Price setup map for FIS and UDR Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer FISUDR Relative valuation Structural strength

-UDR, Inc. still looks cheaper, even though Fidelity National Information Services, Inc. remains structurally stronger.
+UDR, Inc. is cheaper, but Fidelity National Information Services, Inc. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.